webgl

 optional

 A reference to an array where the 16 matrix elements will be stored.
-The resulting matrix follows OpenGL conventions where the translation components occupy the 13th, 14th and 15th elements.
+The resulting matrix follows WebGL conventions where the translation components occupy the 13th, 14th and 15th elements.
 If undefined, a newly created matrix returned.

 Returns